 You should consider which is the best content management system or also known as CMS to use.
-The CMS improves site maintenance, it can help you change the design of your site whenever you like it, you can manage the appearance of your website, it also allows multiple users.
+The CMS improves site maintenance, it can help you change the design of your site whenever you like it, you can manage the appearance of your website, and it also allows multiple users.

-In most cases, where people are very confused which one to use because of the reviews published online or suggestions from their professional networks.
+In most cases, where people are very confused about which one to use because of the reviews published online or suggestions from their professional networks.

-As of May 5, 2016 there are 140,000 million webmasters and bloggers who use WordPress, as a matter of fact it offers the following features:
+As of May 5, 2016, there are 140,000 million webmasters and bloggers who use WordPress, as a matter of fact, it offers the following features:

 • Full standards compliance

 • Multiple authors

 • XML-RPC interface

 Some of the well-known websites used WordPress such as Sony, CNN, Forbes, Best Buy, and The New York Times.

 It is one of the most comprehensive CMS being used by web developers to create travel websites or e-commerce sites.
 Drupal was released on January 15, 2001, after WordPress has been released two years ago, it has over 30,000 modules and the learning curve is steep, but once you go over to the dashboard and roam around in it, everything is possible to do.